jwurzer/tml/tml-specification.md

 ## Templates (prefabs)

 TML also supports templates (`template`) and template references (`use-template`).
 With template references a template can be used multiple times.
 The sense behind this is that objects can be defined as templates and these objects can be used several times.
 The content of a template can also be a simple name-value pair.
+Also multiple name-value pairs at one template are allowed.
+A template represents one or more name-value pairs.
+A template can't be used to represent a single value.
+Only a value-pair is possible.

 A template is a TML object with the name/keyword `template`.
 This object must define a `name` and `parameters`.
 If no parameters are used then the value `none` must be used.